November 19, 2021

 If you haven’t read these books (or seen the movie trilogy), I don’t want to spoil them for you by telling you too much, but a ring of incalculable power, forged by the evil adversary, had fallen into the hands of a hobbit who gave it to his beloved nephew Frodo Baggins, not suspecting its power or potential for evil.
 The hope of all free people in Middle Earth lay in destroying this ring, which could only be done at a particular location in the very heart of the evil kingdom.
 While the other Peoples all played their parts, it was Frodo and his faithful companion Sam, also a hobbit, who accomplished the vital mission on which everything hinged.

 There is some spiritual truth in this.
 God has a Great Commission, a calling to bring the good news to the entire world.
 God did not leave this work to mighty angelic messengers.
-In fact, it wasn’t even left to the highly educated, politically connected, the rich, or religiously pious.
+It wasn’t even left to the highly educated, politically connected, rich, or religiously pious.

 The Great Commission – essentially “go and make disciples of all nations” – is found in Matthew 28:18-20.
-It was given to the 11 remaining apostles after Jesus resurrection, just before Jesus left earth and ascended to heaven.
+It was given to the 11 remaining apostles after Jesus’ resurrection, just before Jesus left Earth and ascended to heaven.
 Amazingly, in verse 17 it tells us that they worshiped Jesus and that “some were doubtful”!
-And this is who Jesus left the entire work of God on earth to – the whole enchilada.
+And this is whom Jesus left the entire work of God on earth to – the whole enchilada.

-In chapter 1 of 1 Corinthians, it tells us that God chose the weak, foolish, base and despised things of the world to do his work.
-That’s the hobbits, a metaphor for us – the disciples who may doubt, who the world looks down upon, who’s only resources are from God.
-1 Corinthians 1:31 says that Jesus is our wisdom, righteousness, sanctification and redemption.
+Chapter 1 of 1 Corinthians, tells us that God chose the weak, foolish, base, and despised things of the world to do his work.
+That’s the hobbits, a metaphor for us – the disciples who may doubt, whom the world looks down upon, whose only resources are from God.
+1 Corinthians 1:31 says that Jesus is our wisdom, righteousness, sanctification, and redemption.